yaiza612/scalable_classification_x_ray_data/README.md

 ## Results and discussion

 The accuracy (~68.3%) is lower than expected, considering that our experiment stacks 2 different networks.
 As we can see in the annex, the loss is very small, but the accuracy is still quite low.
 This is strange, since the loss usually indicates how well the model learns.
 Nevertheless, a low loss does not mean better accuracy because the model could be learning in an unexpecting way.
-A low loss with a low accuracy is called high variance, and it is the issue that is present in our model.
+A possible explanation for low loss with a low accuracy is called high variance.

 We can conclude that scaling an integrated neural network like that of *Anunay Gupta et al.*[^1] is extremely complicated, since 5 neural networks are used in total, some larger than others and all with a very different last layer.
 For example, inception_v3 is a really good model for X-ray image classification, as you can read in previous work with transfer learning.
 However, it is a very large model and stacking this model with another one requires a lot of ram memory in training that we do not have now.